 Council Approval Requirement.
-At the top of each activity page you will see a field indicating whether your council's prior approval is required to perform the activity.
+At the top of each activity page, you will see a field indicating whether your council's prior approval is required to perform the activity.
 Council prior approval is required for those activities that are rated as high risk by Girl Scouts' national insurance carriers.
 A council may approve an activity one time for the duration of the year or require more frequent approvals each time the activity takes place.
 This is a council decision as local norms and laws vary from state to state.

 - Required.
 You must check in with your council for prior approval before taking girls. - Not Required.
-You do not need to check in with your council for prior approval. - May Be Required.
-Your council will determine if prior approval is required.
+You do not need to check in with your council for prior approval.

 Activities Not Listed in Safety Activity Checkpoints.
-In a challenging, learn-by-doing environment like Girl Scouts, it's only natural that girls will sometimes want to take part in activities that are not specifically addressed in Safety Activity Checkpoints.
+In a challenging, learn-by-doing environment like Girl Scouts, it is only natural that girls will sometimes want to take part in activities that are not specifically addressed in Safety Activity Checkpoints.
+If a specific activity is not provided in Safety Activity Checkpoints the first step is always to contact your council to make sure your council approves of the activity.

-Remember to have a plan or process in place for addressing and handling requests for activities that that are not specifically listed in Safety Activity Checkpoints.
+Remember to have a plan or process in place for addressing and handling requests for activities that that are not specifically listed in Safety Activity Checkpoints: